neurolabusc/dcm_qa_ge/README.md

 The diffusion images were acquired on a GE 3T SIGNA Pioneer with software versions 28\LX\MR29.1_EA_2039.g by Jaemin Shin.

 The fMRI images are provided to validate slice timing.
-The were acquired on a GE 3T SIGNA Architect with software versions 28\LX\MR Software release:DV28.0_R02_1947.a by Brice Fernandez.
+The images were acquired on a GE 3T SIGNA Architect with software versions 28\LX\MR Software release:DV28.0_R02_1947.a by Brice Fernandez.

 ## Series